FREE SHIPPING on orders over $75 International: over $250

 Many owners of Yixing teapots (ZiSha – 紫砂) are used to dedicating a separate pot for each tea type (or a group of similar tea types).
 You might ask yourself whether you need to do the same when using silver teapots?

 Unlike clay, silver has no pores.
-Its density is very high, and it doesn't interact with tea leaves - meaning the pot cannot absorb the aroma or taste of the tea leaves inside it.
-After brewing the tea, it is enough to rinse the pot with boiling water.
+Its density is very high, meaning the pot cannot absorb the aroma or taste of the tea leaves inside it.
+After brewing the tea, rinse the pot with boiling water.
 You can then proceed with brewing other tea types.
-There will be no impact on the taste or smell of the tea soup.
+There will be no impact from the previously brewed tea on the taste or smell of the next tea.

 silver tea set